tiongleslie/3D-C2FT/README.md

 ### Compatibility
 We tested the codes with:
-  1) PyTorch with and without GPU under Ubuntu 18.04 and Anaconda3 (Python 3.7)
+  1) PyTorch with and without GPU under Ubuntu 18.04 and Anaconda3 (Python 3.7 and above)
-  2) PyTorch with and without GPU under Windows 10 and Anaconda3 (Python 3.7 and 3.9)
+  2) PyTorch with and without GPU under Windows 10 and Anaconda3 (Python 3.7 and above)
-  3) PyTorch with CPU under MacOS 12.0 (M1) and Anaconda3 (Python 3.7 and 3.9)
+  3) PyTorch with CPU under MacOS 12.0 (M1) and Anaconda3 (Python 3.7 and above)

 ### Requirements